-When it comes to kids crafts, cardboard tubes (some people call them paper rolls) are perfect for engaging children in pretend play once craft time is finished.
+Cardboard tubes (some people call them paper rolls) are perfect for creating crafts that engage children in pretend play once craft time is finished.

-This dragon craft for kids had him roaring and smiling as he made his dragon fly over and over again.
+This dragon craft had my son roaring and smiling as he made his homemade dragon fly over and over again.
 Your child is going to love it, too!

 Flying Dragon Craft